AxTulti/JWT-Auth-API/README.md

 {

-    ";refreshToken";: ";eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyX2lkIjoiNjBmZjYyNjczOTNjOGExZTRjYjcyOTY2IiwiZW1haWwiOiJzdXBlcm1hbkBnbWFpbC5jb20iLCJpYXQiOjE2MjczNTAyMDl9.WHSTXR0X142IwuJ5i2023HR7ZTDfy8JHQbL4nBctlWY";
+    "refreshToken": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyX2lkIjoiNjBmZjYyNjczOTNjOGExZTRjYjcyOTY2IiwiZW1haWwiOiJzdXBlcm1hbkBnbWFpbC5jb20iLCJpYXQiOjE2MjczNTAyMDl9.WHSTXR0X142IwuJ5i2023HR7ZTDfy8JHQbL4nBctlWY"

 }

-That is a refresh token, it contains the user&#39;s id in the database and his email, this token was registered in that user&#39;s document in the database and thus it will be valid.
+That is a refresh token, it contains the user's id in the database and his email, this token was registered in that user's document in the database and thus it will be valid.

 ### **/logout - DELETE**